Unanswered questions remain one year after Notre Dame cathedral fire | DW | 14.04.2020

 That would be a straightforward task if the number of bricks that needed to be treated so delicately was just in the hundreds.

-However, there are 800 palettes piled up with such bricks currently stored in front of Notre-Dame alone.
-Each single lump of debris is to be handled with utmost care when it comes to a historical monument of such importance.
-Not a speck will end up in the trash; everything is catalogued, analyzed and preserved.
+However, there are 800 palettes piled up with such bricks currently stored in front of Notre Dame alone.
+Each single lump of debris is to be handled with the utmost care when it comes to a historical monument of such importance.
+Not a speck will end up in the trash; everything is cataloged, analyzed and preserved.

 This, however, doesn't necessarily mean that all the bricks will indeed eventually be reused in the rebuilding process.
 That remains uncertain for the time being, says Mertz, but he emphasizes that he and his team have learned new things about the cathedral during their work: "There have been a number of surprises, especially in terms of architecture."